 This slower-paced course is designed for students to enhance the skills learned in Algebra I and Geometry.
 Students will extend their understanding of the real number system to the complex number system, as well as detailing functions, transformation geometry, trigonometry, probability, and statistics.
 Students may (but are not required to) challenge the Algebra II (Common Core) Regents exam in June.
-This course includes a lab component.
+SAT prep work is integrated into the curriculum.
 Prerequisite: Department recommendation